 The experimenters worked in teams of two.
 One team member discreetly observed from a short distance while the other approached the female of the couple and asked if she would be willing to answer a few survey questions.
 Some of the women were asked neutral questions such as “What is your favorite city and why?”
 Others were asked personal questions such as “What is your most embarrassing childhood memory?”
 The researchers were testing whether these more personal questions would be more threatening to the boyfriend, more invasive to his sense of intimate space.
 How did the boyfriends respond?

-By the time children reach school age, there are some with full social calendars, while others spend their time shooting spitballs at the ceiling, and one of the major factors in social success, even at an early age, is a child’s sense of nonverbal cues.
-For example, in a study of 60 kindergartners, the children were asked to identify which of their classmates they’d prefer to sit with at story time, play a game with, or work with on a painting.
-The same children were judged on their ability to name the emotions exhibited in twelve photographs of adults and children with differing facial expressions.
+By the time children reach school age, there are some with full social calendars, while others spend their time shooting spitballs at the ceiling.
+One of the major factors in social success, even at an early age, is a child’s sense of nonverbal cues.
+For example, in a study of 60 kindergartners, the children were asked to identify which of their classmates they’d prefer to sit with at storytime, play a game with, or work with on a painting.
+The same children were judged on their ability to name the emotions exhibited in 12 photographs of adults and children with different facial expressions.
 The two measures proved to be related.
-That is, the researchers found a strong correlation between a child’s popularity and ability in reading others.
+That is, the researchers found a strong correlation between a child’s popularity and ability to read others.